Vail Resorts to acquire 17 new ski areas for Epic Pass with Peak Resorts purchase

 “We are incredibly excited to have the opportunity to add such a powerful network of ski areas to our company,” said Rob Katz, Vail Resorts’ chairman and CEO, in a news relsease.
 “Peak Resorts’ ski areas in the Northeast are a perfect complement to our existing resorts and together will provide a very compelling offering to our guests in New York and Boston.
 With this acquisition, we are also able to make a much stronger connection to guests in critical cities in the Mid-Atlantic and Midwest and build on the success we have already seen with our strategy in Chicago, Minneapolis and Detroit.

-“The ski areas within the Peak Resorts portfolio exemplify the spirit of our sport as well as our Company’s mission to provide an Experience of a Lifetime to guests,” Katz continued.
+“The ski areas within the Peak Resorts portfolio exemplify the spirit of our sport as well as our company’s mission to provide an experience of a lifetime to guests,” Katz continued.
 “We’re thrilled to welcome the resorts and their employees into the Vail Resorts family and invest in their continued success.”

 When the transaction closes, the 2019-20 Epic Pass, Epic Local Pass and Military Epic Pass will include unlimited and unrestricted access to the 17 Peak Resorts ski areas.
 Guests with an Epic Day Pass will also be able to access the new ski areas as a part of the total number of days purchased.